- Explain the research process

 Marvin: I thought I knew what a source was, but now I’m not so sure.

 O-Prof: Think about it.
-Sources of meaning are literally everywhere—for example, your own observations or experiences, the content of other people’s brains, visuals and graphics, experiment results, TV and radio broadcasts, and written texts.
+Sources of meaning are everywhere—for example, your own observations or experiences, the content of other people’s brains, visuals and graphics, experiment results, TV and radio broadcasts, and written texts.
 And, there are many ways to make new meaning from sources.
 You can give an oral presentation, design a web page, paint a picture, or write a paper.

 Marvin: I get it.
 But how do I decide which sources to use for my paper?